meghanapillappa/Build-a-REST-API-with-Flask/README.md

 # Build-a-REST-API-with-Flask

-Build a CRUD API to manage user data (in-memory dictionary) This project is a simple REST API built with Flask .
+This project is a simple REST API built with Flask .
 The API provides full CRUD (Create, Read, Update, Delete) functionality to manage user data stored in an in-memory dictionary.
 It demonstrates the fundamentals of API development, HTTP methods, and JSON handling in Python.

 The API has the following routes: